-Because renewable natural gas (RNG), also known as biomethane, is chemically identical to fossil natural gas, yet yields far fewer lifecycle GHG emissions, the blending of relatively small quantities of RNG with fossil natural gas can provide significant life cycle GHG emission benefits.
+Because renewable natural gas (RNG), also known as biomethane, is chemically identical to fossil natural gas, yet yields far fewer life cycle GHG emissions, the blending of even relatively small quantities of RNG with fossil natural gas can provide significant life cycle GHG emission benefits.
 In a 2011 study of RNG production methods, Argonne National Laboratory concluded that all RNG methods show significantly less GHG emissions and fossil fuel consumption than conventional fossil natural gas and gasoline.

 Overall, CNG and LNG are both clean-burning fuels and perform well against current vehicle emissions standards.

-Converting conventional vehicles to run on natural gas is a good option for incorporating alternative fuels into fleet operations.
-EPA's emissions requirements and regulations apply to vehicles converted to run on CNG or LNG.
+Converting conventional vehicles to operate on natural gas is a good option for incorporating alternative fuels into fleet operations.
+EPA's emissions requirements and regulations apply to vehicles converted to CNG and LNG fuel systems.

 EPA requires conversion system manufacturers to demonstrate that converted vehicles or engines meet the same emissions standards as the original vehicle or engine.
-For this and many other reasons, it's important that conversions be performed by careful and reputable qualified system retrofitters.
+For this and many other reasons, it's important that conversions be performed by reputable and well-qualified system retrofitters.